CV and publication record (last update: January 2018)

-Marilyne Andersen is a Full Professor of Sustainable Construction Technologies and Dean of the School of Architecture, Civil and Environmental Engineering of EPFL (ENAC).
-She is heading the Laboratory of Integrated Performance in Design (LIPID) that she launched in the Fall of 2010.
+Marilyne Andersen is a Full Professor of Sustainable Construction Technologies and heads the Laboratory of Integrated Performance in Design (LIPID) that she launched in the Fall of 2010.
+She was Dean of the School of Architecture, Civil and Environmental Engineering of EPFL (ENAC) from 2013 to 2018.
 Before joining EPFL as a faculty, she was an Assistant Professor then Associate Professor tenure-track in the Building Technology Group of MITs School of Architecture and Planning and the Head of the MIT Daylighting Lab that she founded in 2004.

 Marilyne Andersen owns a Master of Science in Physics and specialized in daylighting through her PhD in Building Physics at EPFL in the Solar Energy and Building Physics Laboratory (LESO) and as a Visiting Scholar in the Building Technologies Department of the Lawrence Berkeley National Laboratory in California.

 Her research focuses on building performance in the architectural context in general, and the use and optimization of daylight in buildings in particular.
 Specific topics she has been working on include: visual and thermal comfort; design tools in the early stages of the design process; goal-driven approaches in design; performance visualization; design implications of effects of light on circadian photoreception and health; advanced glazing and shading systems, daylight redirecting devices; video-based approaches in photometry.